linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 13.01.2023 (announcement Mailspread)
+- Yes, it works!
+The test run on **Mailspread** was very successful, which is why we will be releasing the platform in the next few days! 😍🎉

+### 13.01.2023 (announcement Mailspread)
 - Test runs are now starting on **Mailspread**!

 ### 13.01.2023 (announcement Mailspread)